 A major concern while feeding pet fish is when the owner feels pitying their pets and feeds them excessively.

-But fishes do not understand, and they continue to eat, for angelfish feeding, it is the same difficult process as other fish.
+But fish do not understand, and they continue to eat, for angelfish feeding, it is the same difficult process as other fish.
 They’re going to eat them.

 How Often Should You Feed Angelfish?

-The number of servings to any fish depends on fish size, the temperature of the water, and the weather.
+The number of servings of any fish depends on the fish size, the temperature of the water, and the weather.
 You can feed your angelfish 2 to 3 times daily for healthy growth and active movement in the pond water.

 To avoid overfeeding and any diseases, you can skip feeding your pet fish for one day weekly.
 It will help your fish to consume the food and discharge waste material to avoid any digestive issues.